kirill-konshin/next-redux-wrapper/README.md

 ## Upgrade from 1.x

-If your project was using NextJS 5 and Next Redux Wrapper 1.x these instructions will help you to upgrade to latest version.
+If your project was using Next.js 5 and Next Redux Wrapper 1.x these instructions will help you to upgrade to latest version.

-1. Upgrade NextJS and Wrapper
+1. Upgrade Next.js and Wrapper
     ```bash
     $ npm install next@6 --save-dev
     $ npm install next-redux-wrapper@latest --save